Number Theory and Related Fields

 Borwein, Jonathan M.; Shparlinski, Igor; Zudilin, Wadim (Eds.)
 2013, X, 395 p.
 8 illus.
 ISBN 978-1-4614-6642-0

-Collects contributions based on the proceedings of ”International Number Theory Conference in Memory of Alf van der Poorten” These proceedings present high quality . . . → Read More: Number Theory and Related Fields
+Collects contributions based on the proceedings of “International Number Theory Conference in Memory of Alf van der Poorten” These proceedings present high quality research articles and comprehensive surveys from distinguished mathematicians in order to promote number theory and related topics The subjects of these articles and surveys are inspired by Alf van der Poorten’s wide area of research interests, including number theory,

 Book Review: “Why Beliefs Matter: Reflections on the Nature of Science”